 Furthermore, this type of virus can not only make applications un-operational but also encrypt and steal your data on execution.

-While they are were very effective, attackers do not use overwrite viruses anymore.
+While they are very effective, attackers do not use overwrite viruses anymore.
 They tend to focus on tempting users with genuine Trojan horses and distributing malicious code via email.

 Can affect: Any web page by injecting hidden code in the header, footer, or root access file